aegismichael4/CMPM-121-D3/PLAN.md

 - [x] refactor map to allow updates to position
 - [x] add face buttons to allow user to change current position
 - [] reduce possible collection distance
-- [] desaturate cells that are outside of collection range
+- [] desaturate cells that are outside of collection rang